-Students applying to Olin will submit the Common Application including the Olin College Member Questions and application fee online through the Common Application website.
-Our application deadline is January 1, 2018.
-The Common Application must be submitted by 11:59 PM in the applicant's local time zone on that date.
+Students applying to Olin will submit the Common Application or Coalition Application, including Olin-specific member questions and application fee, online through the Common Application website or Coalition Application website.
+Our application deadline is January 2, 2020.
+The application must be submitted by 11:59 PM in the applicant's local time zone on that date.